unboredtimez/starter-restaurant-reservation/README.md

 ## Description

 This is a Restaurant Reservation System.
-This system allows the restaurant to create, update, view, delete reservations, as well as seat customers at varius tables within the restaurant.
+This system allows the restaurant to create, update, view, delete reservations, as well as seat customers at various tables within the restaurant.

 ## API Documentation: